 The Chairperson and the Board of the Authority are considered to be key management personnel.
-Included in 'Administrative and other expenses' (note 6) are salaries paid to the Chairperson and Board amounting to EUR59,416 (2021: EUR73,535).
+Included in 'Administrative and other expenses' (note 6) are salaries paid to the Chairperson and the Board of the Authority amounting to EUR66,117 (2022: EUR59,416).

-19 FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+19. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES